iangreenleaf/blog_house/_posts/2020-08-11-the-chimney.md

 The previous owners had installed a nice new fireplace and judging by the soot buildup, they had enjoyed it frequently.
 One problem: they never finished the chimney.

-{% responsive_image path: assets/images/the-chimney/inspection.png alt: "Page of the inspection report detailing issues with chimney", caption: "Shoutout to <a href='https://www.structuretech.com/'>Structure Tech</a> for their great inspection work." %}
+{% single_image path: assets/images/the-chimney/inspection.png alt: "Page of the inspection report detailing issues with chimney", caption: "Shoutout to <a href='https://www.structuretech.com/'>Structure Tech</a> for their great inspection work." %}

 This being a fancy new fireplace, the exhaust vents through a double- or triple-walled aluminum stovepipe rather than a traditional opening.
 The actual chimney part is just for structure and looks.